undisputed-seraphim/favonius/README.md

 - Dynamic allocations are backed by statically allocated memory.
 - No exceptions are thrown.
 - Aims to be compatible with the certification requirements of IEC 61508.
+- Aims to be *mostly* `std` compatible.

+`std` compatibility is a best-effort basis and full compatibility is not a goal.
+Notably, as an embedded real-time OS, dynamic memory allocation is highly restricted; consequently, any `std` features that require dynamic memory allocation will be either missing or heavily altered.
+Same goes for exceptions.

+Some return types and function parameters may be slightly different.
+Users will have to check the return values of allocating functions to ensure that objects are properly constructed in containers.
+Functions that typically `throw` in standard C++ will return a value or nullptr instead.

+Additionally, the Zephyr public API exposes more functionality for some concepts than `std` offers (e.g. cpu pinning for threads).
+Those functions will also be available under the same constructs as `std`, but with a different capitalization style to indicate that those functions do not originate from `std`.

 ## Usage